-AT 100 Introduction to Automotive Technology
+AT 100 - Introduction to Automotive

+Technology

 This course is an introduction to the field of automotive technology.
 It is designed to provide students with the skills and knowledge for success in the Automotive Technology program and the automotive industry.
 Topics include an overview of the current automotive field, as well as practice in modern automotive systems and shop procedures.
-Additional course fee: \$310.\

-AT 111 Automotive Suspension and Steering Systems
+AT 111 - Automotive Suspension and

+Steering Systems

 Study of the fundamental theory, maintenance and repair of automobile steering and suspension systems.
 Emphasis is placed upon subject matter recommended by industry through the National Automotive Technicians Education Foundation (NATEF).
 This course is designed to help prepare students for the Automotive Service Excellence (ASE) certification exam in group 4: Steering and Suspension.
 It incorporates substantial hands-on training with both demonstrator units and customer vehicles in the Automotive Technology Center.
-Prerequisite: AT 100, which may be taken concurrently.